-Hourly Employees required to work (ordered by a Senior Staff Member) will be paid at twice their normal rate for that day.
+Hourly employees required to work (required by a Senior Staff member) will be paid their normal rate and full normal holiday pay for the hours for that day.
 Salaried employees required to work a scheduled holiday will receive the number of hours worked credited to their PTO account at 1.5 times the hours worked.

-Part time employees whose officially scheduled work day falls on a holiday will receive holiday pay based on the normal number of hours that would normally be worked during that day.
-Part time employees will receive compensation at a rate equal to his or her regular hourly rate.
+Part-time employees whose regularly scheduled work day falls on a holiday will receive holiday pay based on the normal number of hours that would normally be worked during that day.
+Part-time employees will receive compensation at a rate equal to their regular hourly rate.